 It was a bright Monday after a run of grey days that saw me head to Delamere Forest Park by train.
 Still, sunshine was not ever present so it did not become a day for much in the way of photography.
 Passage through woodland limited things further as it so often does.
 Nevertheless, the need for a day away from ongoing cares overshadowed any possibility of disappointment.

 On leaving the train, I made for the Baker Way.
-This took me past a cafe and one car park to reach a lane leading to another one.
+This took me past a café and one car park to reach a lane leading to another one.
 Once beyond the latter, I was following a forestry track with no chance of any encounter with motorised traffic.
 Even on this weekday, there were folk pottering about without their presence introducing any sense of intrusion.

 In time, I reached the junction with the Sandstone Trail and turned right since I was destined for Frodsham.
-It was to be the most of two years before I was take the left turning for a southbound hike.
+It was to be the most of two years before I was to take the left turning for a southbound hike.
 That was unknown to me in 2015 so I continued north through the woods.

 While pottering along the way past woodland surrounding Alvanley Cliff, everyday life intruded with a phone call from my solicitor in Ireland.
-Later in the week, I would need to meet him but that was pushed to the future as I continued on my way after surveying a touching sign on a bench that lay by the trail.
+Later in the week, I would need to meet him, but that was pushed to the future as I continued on my way after surveying a touching sign on a bench that lay by the trail.
 It was getting late in the day and I needed to reach Frodsham.

 After two more road crossings, I was under tree cover yet again.
 My journey was to take me through Snidley Moor Wood and around Woodhouse Hill.
 Feeling buried inside woodland, Frodsham felt much further away than it actually was.
 These are good places to linger since modern life appears so far away.